Sinn Fein blocks move to honour Greenfinches - female members of the UDR

 According to NI: A Political Directory, 197 members of the UDR, and 47 former members, were murdered during the Troubles.
 Four of them were Greenfinches.
 In 2006 the Queen awarded the regiment the Conspicuous Gallantry Cross for "service and sacrifice".

-At the end of last month Armagh Banbridge and Craigavon Borough Council passed a motion from Mr Barr, seconded by Alderman Ian Burns, to "recognise the significant contribution that women have made and continue to make in the defence of our nation".
+At the end of last month Armagh Banbridge and Craigavon Borough Council passed a motion from UUP Alderman Barr to "recognise the significant contribution that women have made and continue to make in the defence of our nation".
 However it has now been revealed that Sinn Fein had lodged a "call in" legal challenge to the motion.

 Alderman Barr said: “Sinn Fein’s spinning machine keeps on spinning.
 I am disappointed that in a cost of living crisis, they have called-in a Council decision to honour the Greenfinches of the UDR CGC.
 This will cost the ABC Council thousands in legal fees.